harrison-anth/sc_msi_legacy/README.md

 contact information: h dot anthony1 at universityofgalway dot ie

 ### License type
-MIT with attribution and commercial use restriction; see LICENSE file for more information.
+MIT; see LICENSE file for more information.

 ### Repository information